Last Updated on December 16, 2021

-Depending on the size of the celery stalk, a glass of juice is around 30-40 calories, and is a good source of Vitamins A and K, plus it contains some folate, Riboflavin and vitamin C (source: Nutrition Data).
+Depending on the size of the celery stalk, a glass of celery juice is around 30-40 calories, and is a good source of Vitamins A and K, plus it contains some folate, Riboflavin and vitamin C (source: Nutrition Data).

-Since pregnant women need to both hydrate well and increase their nutrient intake, celery juice can be a good option.
+Since pregnant women need to both hydrate well and increase their nutrient intake, fresh celery juice can be a good option.
 It’s also lower in sugar than most juices.

 Juice and other drinks are featured in my guide to what to drink besides water, when you’re pregnant.

-However, the main drawback to drinking celery juice during pregnancy instead of eating it as a raw, whole stick is that you’re going to lose the benefits of eating fiber.
+However, the main drawback to drinking fresh celery juice during pregnancy instead of eating it as a raw, whole stick is that you’re going to lose the benefits of eating fiber.

 Constipation is common in pregnancy, due to hormonal changes and other factors (source: APA).
 It can happen surprisingly early in pregnancy, too, so it’s best to start taking preventative steps through your diet as early as you can.

 Increasing your fiber intake to 25-30g per day is one of the best ways to help with constipation in pregnancy (source: Cochrane Library), alongside a good fluid intake.

 Celery can have up to 1g fiber per stalk, but only if eaten ‘as is’, and not juiced, where the fiber is discarded as part of the pulp.